 The name “Bodhichitta” has the meaning of “Awakened” or “Enlightened” Mind.
 This is a constant reminder to all those using the space to work on their enlightenment.

-Books in the Ashram Library are meant for reading in the library only.
+Books in the Ashram are meant for reading in the Ashram only.
 Please handle them with utmost care, and return them to their respective shelves after reading.

 The Sophia Spiritual Store carries all in-print books by our mentor both in Indonesian and English.
 Please check with the Ashram Caretaker/Manager should you not find a title of your interest.